TritonDataCenter/sdc-docker/README.md

 Many commands are currently at least partially implemented.
 See [docs/divergence.md](./docs/api/divergence.md) for details on where sdc-docker diverges from Docker Inc's docker.
-While Joyent has deployed this into early access, this software is still under active development and should be used in production with care.
+This software is under active development to provide parity to the newer Docker features that are relevant to SDC, as well as to integrate with other new Triton features .

 # Installation